How the Paycheck Protection Program went from good intentions to a huge free-for-all

 In that sense, he said, the Paycheck Protection Program prioritized speed over accuracy at a very high price — and continues to do so by forgiving the majority of loans, including many flagged as suspicious.

 That infuriates Beba Touloupis, who with her husband co-owns Ted's Restaurant in Birmingham, Ala., which serves cafeteria-style Southern cooking.
-When COVID shutdowns left them able to sell only take-out orders, they watched their business plummet from more than 200 people a day to as few as ten.
+When COVID shutdowns left them able to sell only takeout orders, they watched their business plummet from more than 200 people a day to as few as 10.
 A $45,000 PPP loan kept some of their workers on the payroll, but so far the loan remains unforgiven.

 "He had the nerve to tell me that he got money and he didn't need it," Touloupis said.
 "And that was, like, three times the amount of money I got — maybe four.
 And I looked at him and thought, 'I don't ever want to see you in my restaurant again.'"